rapido-mobile/rapido-mobile.github.io/tutorials/get_started_part_2.md

 We've created an app called Tasker with Rapido.
 So we have a functional Task list application:
 ![starter app](../assets/clean-list.png)

 While functional, it could use some sprucing up.
-In this part of the tutorial we will add a background image, and add a prompt to display in case the [DocumentListView](https://pub.dartlang.org/documentation/rapido/latest/documents/DocumentListView-class.html)is empty.
+In this part of the tutorial we will add a background image, and add a prompt to display in case the [DocumentListView](https://pub.dartlang.org/documentation/rapido/latest/documents/DocumentListView-class.html) is empty.

 ## Add a Background Image to Your Project
 Here we will cover the steps necessary to use an image in your Flutter project.